docker-mailserver/docker-mailserver/docs/content/introduction.md

 ### Retrieval - IMAP

-A MUA willing to fetch an email from a mail server will most likely communicate with its [IMAP][wikipedia-imap] server.
+A MUA willing to fetch an email from a mail-server will most likely communicate with its [IMAP][wikipedia-imap] server.
 As with SMTP described earlier, communication will take place in the form of data packets exchanged over a network that both the client and the server are connected to.
 The IMAP protocol makes the server capable of handling _Retrieval_.

 In the case of `docker-mailserver`, the IMAP server is Dovecot.
 The MUA (client) may vary, yet its Retrieval request is performed as [TCP][wikipedia-tcp] packets sent over the _public_ internet.
 This exchange of information may be secured in order to counter eavesdropping.